devbis/ble2mqtt/README.md

 - `"mqtt_prefix"`- a prefix to distinguish ble devices from other instances and programs.
 The default value is 'b2m_'.
 - `"hci_adapter"` - an adapter to use.
 The default value is "hci0"
+- `"legacy_color_mode"` - set to true if you have Home Assistant version < 2024.4.
+For example, if you use HomeAssistant on OpenWrt script.

 Devices accept `friendly_name` parameter to replace mac address in device names for Home Assistant.